 The superintendent or his/her delegated high school principal shall be responsible for athletic policies governing the school.
 It is their responsibility to schedule all the contests and no contest can be played without the superintendent or principal approving the same.
 Any time a school's team is involved in an interscholastic contest, it must be chaperoned by an authorized member of the school's faculty.
 This authorization is solely the responsibility of the superintendent or his principal.

-- Q 1: Is it necessary that I, as superintendent, accompany our teams on all out-of-town games? - A: No. The team must be accompanied by a coach who holds a valid lowa Teachers Certificate and coaching endorsement or a coaching authorization. - Q 2: Our golf team is participating in an invitational high school golf meet next Saturday.
+Q 1: Is it necessary that I, as superintendent, accompany our teams on all out-of-town games?

+A:No. The team must be accompanied by a coach who holds a coaching endorsement or a coaching authorization.
+Q 2: Our golf team is participating in an invitational high school golf meet next Saturday.
 Our coach is taking Saturday classes at the University and will be unable to accompany the team.
-May the mother of one of the golfers accompany the team? - A: No. The team must be accompanied by a coach who holds a valid lowa Teachers Certificate and coaching endorsement or a coaching authorization.
+May the mother of one of the golfers accompany the team?

+A: No. The team must be accompanied by a coach who holds a coaching endorsement or a coaching authorization.